SkepticMystic/Phrase-Bank/Phrase Databases/Phrase_Bank_refnwrite_and_manchester copy.md

 An implication of this is the possibility that ...
 The findings of this study suggest that ...

-## Writing Conclusion
+## Significance of the findings or research contribution

-> Significance of the findings or research contribution
+↑ Writing Conclusion

 This research extends our knowledge of ...
 The present study makes several noteworthy contributions to ...